ZamenWolk/NeurNet/README.md

 The aim is to train a deep neural network to play the 2048 game, that I also coded myself (the original game is available [here](https://gabrielecirulli.github.io/2048/)

 The program is not fully functional, but the goal was to try and understand the logic and know how it could be replicated.
-The central class is Pool, in src/use
+The central class is Pool, in src/use.
+The main.cpp in the root directory shows its use.